 APD was also awarded with the INSPIRE AWARD 2019 for its leadership and vision by the Britt Worldwide (BWW) and Parivartan.

 The government leased out a 5-acre land at Kyalasanahalli, Hennur Road for APD to run the Horticulture Training Programme PwDs of various categories.
 This was along the same lines as the one at Jeevan Bhimanagar which was running successfully.

-Two important books were released this year - ‘Challenging Disability,” a book on the journey of APD by Ms. Jean Satterthwaite and ‘Urban Slums Reach Out” compiled by Ms. Shebha Raja.
+Two important books were released this year - ‘Challenging Disability,” a book on the journey of APD by Ms. Jean Satterthwaite and ‘Urban Slums Reach Out” compiled by Ms. Sobha Raja.

 The year also saw the launch of the programme to support persons with Spinal Cord Injury (SCI).

 A committee was formed to prepare a strategic plan for the future.
 The committee’s recommendation of “3 Year Vision of APD” was accepted by the Managing Committee on Dec 4th, with the decision to implement the same from 2004.
 In these three years, it was planned to reach out to about 10,000 PwDs, via various programs.

 A major step was taken in the reorganization of APD with a view to expand its reach and enlarge its scope beyond locomotor disability.
 APD also expanded its programmes to other districts of Karnataka.